ltw-webdev-4/curriculum/week-13.md

 ---
-topic: "Partnered product details page"
+topic: "Partnered checkout form page"
-desc: "Hand off your pattern library to another developer so they can create the product details page."
+desc: "Create the checkout form page using all the form input and common page patterns."
 clr: "1, 2, 3, 4, 5, 7, 8"

 video_tutorials: